PARSECworld/ecoecon/README.md

 Preliminary results (in data/results directory)

-		econclust.tif - Raster of clustered census data ecoecon.tif - Raster of combined cluster and ecoregion data, encoding is cluster (1:n * 10000) + ecoregion value
-		pca_cluster.tif - Raster of clusters from PCA
+		ecoecon.tif - Raster stack (ecoecon, subdivision, realm class, realm prop) of combined cluster and ecoregion realms, encoding is ((realm – 5000) * subdivision cluster 1:8) SubdivEconResults.csv - Economic variables and clustering results ParameterClusteredDistributions.pdf - plots of each variables histogram colored by UMAP cluster with overlay PDF ParameterStackedDistributions.pdf - Overlaid probability density functions for each variable and cluster.

 **Bugs**: Users are encouraged to report bugs here.
 Go to [issues](https://github.com/PARSECworld/ecoecon/issues) in the menu above, and press new issue to start a new bug report, documentation correction or feature request.
 You can direct questions to <jeffrey_evans@tnc.org>.